0verread/graphql-auth/README.md

 * Summary of set up

 Beginning of the backend server.
 This is a django application exposing GraphQL APIs.
-Mutaions -> Write operations
+Mutaions -> Write operations.
-Queries -> Read operations
+Queries -> Read operations.

 * Database configuration